 I know technical writing is more difficult because it’s dry.
 It’s like cooking a meal without any added sauces.

-That said, over time, I’ve become fond of technical writing.
+That said, over time, you’ll become fond of technical writing.
 Once you get good at it, it becomes enjoyable.

 #4 Keep it simple

-The trick of explaining complex ideas easily is to keep things simple.
+The trick to explaining complex ideas easily is to keep things simple.
 Don’t add unnecessary content.

 Can you convey the same idea in 2 paragraphs versus 4?
 If yes, then it’s a no brainer to go with 2 paragraphs.

 I don’t know about you, but I’d rather read 2 paragraphs versus 4.